KevinCrossDCL/OryUI/README.md

 The above insert lines are based on the files being placed in your project folder.
 You will need to change the insert paths if you place the files somewhere else.

-If you want to access the OryUI Touch events (only swiping available at the moment) then you will need to add OryUIStartTrackingTouch() and OryUIEndTrackingTouch() to your main game/app do loop.
-This is required for when using textfields, and the edit avatar screen component.
-It may become necessary for other components in the future too.
+If you want to access the OryUI Touch events then you will need to add OryUIStartTrackingTouch() and OryUIEndTrackingTouch() to your main game/app do loop.
+This is required for some components like textfields, and the edit avatar screen component.

 ```
 do